-1. Provide advice, assistance and representation to employee members on employment and other work-related issues.
-Representation includes meetings related to formal disciplinary, appeals, grievances and sickness absence return to work interviews with EA preparing for and presenting case on behalf of member to panels, cross examining witnesses and making final submissions.
-Some meetings will be held virtually.

-- 2. Provide advice and assistance to employer members on employment and other workrelated issues and people policies and procedures.
-Develop HR procedures for GP employers ensuring that draft documents are updated to recognise legislative changes.
-Update Employer Handbook as necessary. - 3.
-Prepare employee and employer case referrals for merits assessment with external legal adviser and liaise with external lawyers on preparation of this and with regard to feedback resolution with member. - 4.
-Undertake recruitment and retention activities by representing the Association at junior doctor meetings, and participating in seminars and other core programme/recruitment activities - 5.
-Act as the principal point of contact for support issues with medical students and officials of designated University Medical Schools. - 6.
-Support Member Engagement Team (Scotland) with the delivery of an effective programme to maximise doctor and medical student recruitment providing professional advice, information and presentations as appropriate. - 7.
-Provide/participate in delivery of training/workshops for employed and employer members. - 8.
-Maintain effective relationships with management, HR and key personnel in Health Boards and other employer organisations, and with Medical Students including student representatives. - 9.
-Prepare and progress claims with NHS employers by telephone, in writing and by direct representation - 10.
-Provide expert advice on contractual documentation and Terms and Conditions of Service for employed doctors. - 11.
-Provide support to BMA Scotland local committees and events, attending meetings as required. - 12.
-Participate in projects and programmes at Scotland and UK level representing Member Services Scotland and contributing to corporate work.
-Lead on specific subject areas as required.
+- Provide advice, assistance and representation to members on employment and other work related issues.
+Representation includes meetings related to formal disciplinary, appeals, grievances and sickness absence return to work interviews.with EA preparing for and presenting case on behalf of member to management, cross examining witnesses and making final submissions. - 2.
+Undertake recruitment and retention activities by representing the Association at junior doctor meetings, facilitating and participating in seminars and other core programme/recruitment activities and producing newsletters. - 3.
+Act as the principal point of contact with medical students and officials of designated University Medical Schools.
+Prepare and ensure the delivery of an effective programme to maximise medical student recruitment. - 4.
+Maintain effective relationships with key personnel in Trusts and Medical Students including student representatives. - 5.
+Prepare and progress claims with employers by telephone, in writing and by direct representation

+Summary - purpose of the role

+- 6. Provide expert advice on contractual documentation and Terms and Conditions of Service for employed doctors. - 7.
+Provide support to BMA regional craft committees, attending meetings as required. - 8.
+Develop areas of specialist interest and work within agreed team to develop and update guidance as necessary. - 9.
+Attend Member Relations Liaison Groups, Working Parties and other groups as deemed necessary and feedback key information to colleagues